val-town/val-town-blog/src/content/blog/api-token-scopes.md

 ## Safer Defaults

-The new default scopes for a val will include everything except `val:write` and `user:write` to limit potential damage from misconfigurations, vulnerable libraries, or account compromises.
+The new default scopes for a val will include everything except `val:write` and `user:write` to limit potential damage from misconfiguration, vulnerable libraries, or account compromises.

 Without the ability to mutate Val resources, unauthorized actors cannot execute